JesusLozano4/StrawberryLeaves-CTIC-QuantumLab/README.md

     - training.py
   - YOLO
     - yolo_funcs.py
+- requirements.txt

+## Installation
+To install the required libraries and dependencies, run the following command in your terminal:

+`pip install -r requirements.txt`

 ## Setup and Data (Releases)
 The dataset and trained models are hosted in the **Releases** section of this repository.
 Please download the files and organize the `dataset` directory as follows: